Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 automatically generate the code for each step, and provide a stateful “bake item” to retain context between steps.
-The “bake item” is actually an `IComponentData` decorated with `[TemporaryBakingType]` which is added to a Baking-Only Entity created by the Smart Baker.
+The “bake item” is actually an `IComponentData` decorated with `[TemporaryBakingType]` which is added to a baking-only entity created by the Smart Baker.
 By making temporary entities, each authoring component can have its own bake item.

 The Smart Baker will also generate a baking system which queries for the